HaMifratz Central railway station: Train service

 HaMifratz Central is a station on the main north–south coastal line of Israel Railways Nahariya–Haifa–Tel-Aviv–Modi'in/Be'er Sheva Inter-City Service), the suburban line serving Haifa's northern suburbs – The Krayot (Haifa–Kiryat Motzkin Suburban Service) and the Jezreel Valley railway.
 The coastal railway platforms are located to the north of the central bus station building, while the platform serving the Jezreel Valley railway is located to the west of the building.
 Access between the two rail lines is available through the building.
-The station is situated between Hutzot HaMifratz railway station to the north and Haifa Center HaShmona railway station to the south.
+The station is situated between Hutzot HaMifratz railway station to the north and Haifa Center–HaShmona railway station to the south.

 Station layout

 Platform numbers increase in an East-to-West direction for the Coast Line section of the station.
 The Emek Line section of the station contains a single platform.

 Ridership

 Public transport connections

 The railway station is co-located with HaMifratz Central Bus Station, which constitutes the public transport gateway to Haifa from the North.
-It is the terminus for all Egged bus lines between Haifa and its northern suburbs, as well as other cities in northern Israel.
+It is the terminus for all Egged bus lines between Haifa, its northern suburbs and Uri Michaeli Haifa International Airport as well as other cities in northern Israel.
 The bus terminal also serves the Metronit BRT as well as the terminus for several intracity bus lines within Haifa, operated by Egged.
 Apart from buses, the station is served by sherut (shared) taxis passing along Highway 4.